hmrc/individual-losses-api/resources/public/api/conf/1.0/docs/group_lossClaims.md

-These resources allow software packages to provide a taxpayer's financial data for their loss claims.
+These resources allow software packages to provide a taxpayers' financial data for their loss claims.
 Here the developer can:

 * Provide a list of loss claims